nicksunderland/heRmes/README.md

 `get_codes()`) prior to running the phenotyping to avoid join issues related to formatting differences.

-Output formatting can be change by altering the inputs.
+Output formatting can be changed by altering the inputs.
 If the phenotype IDs are named, these names are used as column names in the result.
 The overall result is given in the column `overall`, although this can be renamed by giving the `name` parameter.

 ``` r
 # change format